-Modern GRE, GMAT, LSAT, SAT and MCAT are called computer adaptive tests (CATs) because computer adapts the questions to the level of your skill and performance.
+Modern GRE, GMAT, LSAT, SAT and MCAT is called computer adaptive tests (CATs) because computer adapts the questions to the level of your skill and performance.
 Sometimes before all psychological tools were offered in pencil and paper to measure different aspects of your personality and intelligence.
-It is not too far when all psychological tests shall adapt to computer based algorithm.
+It is not too far when all psychological tests shall adapt to the computer based algorithm.

-The computer is given access to a large number of test items classified in question types like graphs, antonyms, math, quantitative etc and arranged in order of difficulty.
+The computer is given access to a large number of test items classified in question types like graphs, antonyms, math, quantitative, etc. and arranged in order of difficulty.

 Watch Computer Adaptive Test Article on Video

-4- In normal standardized psychological you are free to make some marks, cross out incorrect options, underline keywords, and highlight questions to consider them later.
+4- In a standardized psychological you are free to make some marks, cross out incorrect options, underline keywords, and highlight questions to consider them later.
 However, this facility is not available in computer adaptive tests.

 The psychologists build computer adaptive tests with the following constructs: